 Ilion is a somewhat small village located in the state of New York.
 With a population of 7,926 people and two constituent neighborhoods, Ilion is the 219th largest community in New York.
 Ilion has a large stock of pre-World War II architecture, making it one of the older and more historic villages in the country.

 The people who call Ilion home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Ilion residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Ilion include Irish, German, English, and Polish.
+Important ancestries of people in Ilion include Italian, German, English, and Polish.